ethpch/ethpch/README.md

 ### Hi there 👋

 ethpch.
-Bachelor major is Software Engineering, graduated at 07/2021.

-Using .NET platform(C#) to develop desktop application at present, sometimes write python including system scripts and Machine Learning projects.
+.NET for desktop applications, and Python for scripts.

+WPF, Avalonia with ReactiveUI.

+Django, FastAPI.